cryptosubh/blog/about.md

 Anyone familiar with college-level statistics and object-oriented programming.

 ### Other Interests
-musical theater, weight lifting, spinning, frisbee, the New York Times crossword puzzle, watching football & basketball
+musical theater, weight lifting, the New York Times crossword puzzle, watching football & basketball

-### Great Thinkers I Admire
-Stephen Sondheim, Nate Silver, Nassim Taleb, Jonathan Haidt, Jordan Peterson, Megan McArdle, David Burns M.D.

 ### Contact